isomerpages/nlb-learning/_careers/Adults Seniors/Programmes.md

 - Library databases and web resources used in Business Research

-Click [here](https://www.eventbrite.sg/o/golibrary-national-library-board-singapore-26735252849) to learn more about this programme.
+Click [here](https://www.eventbrite.sg/o/golibrary-national-library-board-singapore-26735252849) for the latest programme listings.

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>